yoshua70/advent_of_code_2022/README.md

 ## How to run

-`cd` into the day you want and run the `main.go` file by passing the challenge's part whose answer you want:
+`cd` into the day you want and run the `main.go` file by passing the challenge's part which answer you want:

 ```sh
 $ go run main.go --part [PART]